reactuate/reactuate/README.md

 While JavaScript as a language is quite flexible and doesn't possess a strong type system, there are some great libraries available that solve this problem to an extent.
 Reactuate applications make a heavy use of [npm|tcomb@2.6.0](# "push:") and its helper module [npm|tcomb-form-types@1.1.0](# "push:").

 First of all, we need to define a class representing a domain.
-It is a named container for all things associated with one domain (including, but not limited to, action creators, sagas and a reducer.)
+It is a named container for all things associated with one domain (including, but not limited to, types, action creators, sagas and a reducer.)

 **Domain**